nixpig/anocir/README.md

 > [!NOTE]
 > As of October 1st, 2024, `brownie` passes all 270 _default_ tests in the [opencontainers OCI runtime test suite](https://github.com/opencontainers/runtime-tools?tab=readme-ov-file#testing-oci-runtimes).
+>
+> See the [Progress](#progress) section below for progress against the remaining test suites.

 This is a personal project for me to explore and better understand the [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/main/spec.md) to support other projects I'm working on.
 The state of the code is as you would expect for something experimental and exploratory, but feel free to have a look around!

 ## Installation

+> [!CAUTION]
+> This is an experimental project.
+It requires `sudo` and will make changes to your system.
+Take appropriate precautions.

 I'm developing `brownie` on the following environment.
 Even with the same set up, YMMV.
 Maybe I'll create a Vagrant box in future.

 - `go version go1.23.0 linux/amd64`
 - `Linux 6.10.2-arch1-1 x86_64 GNU/Linux`

-> [!CAUTION]
-> This is an experimental project.
-It requires `sudo` and will make changes to your system.
-Take appropriate precautions.

 ### Build from source